GShadowBroker/Where-To-Go-Addon-for-WoW-3.3.5a-/README.md

 # Where To Go? (v.
 0.1)

-This dead simple addon that tells you what regions are within your level range.
+This dead simple addon tells you what regions are within your level range.
 Type in chat:

 `/areas`
 for all the appropriate regions for your __current__ level.

 `/areas level`
-for all the regions for the provided _level_.
+for all the regions for the provided _level_, where _level_ is a number between 1 and 80.

 ## Example:
 `/areas 80`